lorin/booknotes/dynamics-in-action.md

 Aristole distinguishes:
 * acting by reason of ignorance
-* someone who is druk or in a rage
+* someone who is drunk or in a rage

 Only those acts brought about by a person's own efforts as a result of deliberation should be described as "chosen".